 When the number of dependents exceeds 3, the payment shall be calculated on the basis of only three dependents.
 The number of dependents in Items 1 to 3 of Category 1 shall be the average number of the dependents that the insured in Items 1 to 3 of Category 1 actually have.
-The average number of dependents is set at 0.7 in 2014.
+The current average number of dependents is set at 0.7 (adjusted in January 2007).